Echsecutor/Echsecutable-Memory/README.md

 # Echsecutable-Memory

 This is a simple Memory App with original grafics.
-The focus is on simplicit suitability for children, hence there are no text dialogs and of course no ads.
+The focus is on simplicit and suitability for children, hence there are no text dialogs/buttons and of course no ads.

 ##License